-BIO 4488-4489-4490 Internship in Environmental Science (1 to 3 credit hours per course per semester)
+BIO 4488-4489-4490 Internship in Biological or Environmental Science (1 to 3 credit hours per course per semester)

-Supervised work experience in a governmental agency, business or industry, public service organization, or other working environment in which a student will apply knowledge of environmental science.
+Supervised work experience in the biotechnology industry, medical field, a governmental agency, business or industry, public service organization, food production or food service industry, or other working environment in which a student will learn and apply pertinent professional skills.
 Prerequisites: Approval of the student's academic adviser and department chair.